-The Directors of the Company declare that:
+The Director of the Company declares that:

-- 1. The financial statements and notes, as set out on pages 7 to 24, are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards as described in Note 1 to the financial statements, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - b. give a true and fair view of the Company's financial position as at 30 June 2021 and of its performance for the financial period ended on that date in accordance with the accounting policies described in Note 1 to the financial statements; and - 2.
-In the directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 7 to 29, are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards as described in Note 1 to the financial statements, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - b. give a true and fair view of the Company's financial position as at 30 June 2022 and of its performance for the financial year ended on that date in accordance with the accounting policies described in Note 1 to the financial statements; and - 2.
+In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

-This declaration is made in accordance with a resolution of the Board of Director and is signed for and on behalf of the Director by:
+This declaration is made in accordance with a resolution of the Sole Director:

-BRIAN RODAN Sole Director Dated this 10 day of May 2022
+BRIAN RODAN Sole Director

+Dated this 13th day of February 2023